 NRC's clients include many of the nation's largest healthcare systems.
-The Company serves over 2, 400 acute care facilities.
-It also provides solutions to over 80 payer health plans and 7,700 post-acute facilities.
+The Company serves over 2,400 acute care facilities.
+It also provides solutions to over 69 payer health plans and over 8,100 acute and post-acute facilities.
 These clients utilize NRC's reporting platforms that capture, self-reported customer data from over 15 million unique healthcare episodes annually.

-The Company's ten largest clients accounted for 19%, 22%, and 20% of the Company's total revenue in 2013, 2012 and 2011, respectively.
-Approximately 7% of the Company's revenue was derived from foreign customers in 2013, and 8% in 2012 and 2011.
+The Company's ten largest clients accounted for 16%, 19%, and 22% of the Company's total revenue in 2014, 2013 and 2012, respectively.
+Approximately 7% of the Company's revenue was derived from foreign customers in 2014 and 2013, and 8% in 2012.

-For financial information by geographic area, see Note 12 to the Company's consolidated financial statements.
+For financial information by geographic area, see Note 13 to the Company's consolidated financial statements.